abdulah-x/FoodHub/README.md

 FoodHub is a cutting-edge food delivery platform that transforms the original ReactMeals application into a comprehensive, production-ready system.
-The platform features stunning modern design, complete database integration, and role-based access with dedicated interfaces for customers, restaurant owners, and administrators.FoodHub is a cutting-edge food delivery platform that transforms the original ReactMeals application into a comprehensive, production-ready system.
-The platform features stunning modern design, complete database integration, and role-based access with dedicated interfaces for customers, restaurant owners, and administrators.## 🚀 Project Overview
+The platform features stunning modern design, complete database integration, and role-based access with dedicated interfaces for customers, restaurant owners, and administrators.---## 1.
+Project OverviewA beautifully designed, full-stack food delivery platform built with React.js and Node.js, featuring modern UI/UX, MongoDB integration, and comprehensive multi-module architecture.